Multimodal Transportation with Ridesharing of Personal Vehicles: Approximation algorithms

 \subsubsection{Description of ImpGreedy Algorithm}

 For a maximization problem instance $H(D,R,E)$, we use $\Gamma$ to denote a current partial solution, which consists of a set of matches represented by the hyperedges in $E(H)$.
 Let $P(\Gamma)=\bigcup_{e \in \Gamma} J_e$ (called \textit{covered passengers}).
 Initially, $\Gamma = \emptyset$.
 In each iteration, we add a match with the most number of uncovered passengers to $\Gamma$, that is, select an edge $e=(i,J_e)$ such that $|J_e \setminus P(\Gamma)|$ is maximum, and then add $e$ to $\Gamma$.
-Remove $E_e = \cup_{j \in A(e)} E_j$ from $E(H)$ ($E_j$ is defined in Section~\ref{sec-exact}).
+Remove $E_e = \cup_{j \in A(e)} E_j$ from $E(H)$ ($E_j$ is defined in Section~\ref{sec-exact-IP}).
 Repeat until $P(\Gamma) = R$ or $|\Gamma| = |D|$.
 The pseudo code of ImpGreedy algorithm is shown in Figure~\ref{alg-new-approx}.

-In ImpGreedy Algorithm, when an edge $e$ is added to $\Gamma$, $E_e$ is removed from $E(H)$, so Property~\ref{property-gamma} holds for $\Gamma$.
-From this, the following holds. \begin{property} At most one edge $e$ from $E_i$ for every $i \in D$ can be selected in any solution. \end{property}
+In ImpGreedy Algorithm, when an edge $e$ is added to $\Gamma$, $E_e$ is removed from $E(H)$, so Property~\ref{property-gamma} holds for $\Gamma$. \begin{property} For every $i \in D$, at most one edge $e$ from $E_i$ can be selected in any solution. \end{property}